St. Olaf College Offers ‘Minnesota Nice’ Surprises

-It would have been tough to get to St. Olaf College (MN) for a visit, COVID or no COVID.
+It would have been tough to get to St. Olaf College (MN), one of the Colleges That Change Lives, for a visit, COVID or no COVID.
 I’ve been to Minnesota twice on business and visit family, and winter feels longer than it does in New Jersey.
 St. Olaf College is quite impressive, but it is also different from most selective liberal arts schools you will find in the Mid-Atlantic or New England states.

 St. Olaf College has more than 3,000 undergraduates under a single school.
 The most similar school in the East would probably be the College of the Holy Cross (MA), which is also located in a cold weather city, and also situated on a hill.
 Holy Cross is a member of the Patriot League that competes in Division I (scholarship) varsity athletics.
 But St. Olaf plays 24 Division III sports, including Alpine Skiing and Nordic Skiing.
 St. Olaf College, also like Holy Cross, is a religiously affiliated school that welcomes students of all faiths.
 Everyone lives on campus at both schools, and Greek life is not an option.
 Both schools share another thing in common: rigorous general education requirements.